roman-milk/roman-milk.github.io/whos-the-boss.md

  "Yes, Sir," they replied in weak-voiced unison.

  "Good.
 Now, little slut, remove the tape from the cunt so she can clean my come off your ass with her tongue, and we can all get back to work."
-Report_Story #1